Introduction

 t.hello

--- Remember, arrays are also tables
+-- Remember, Arrays from other languages are also Tables.

 array = { "a", "b", "c", "d" }